karabulut18/redis/README.md

 - [ ] Persistence (RDB/AOF).
 - [ ] Pub/Sub support.

+## 📚 Acknowledgments

+This project was developed with the help of the excellent guide [Build Your Own Redis](https://build-your-own.org/redis/) by James Smith.
+Many of the architectural decisions and data structure implementations (like the intrusive hash map and AVL tree) were inspired by his approach.

 ## 📜 License
 This project is for educational purposes as a deep dive into systems programming and networking.